-It all starts with a quality prenatal supplement.
-Even with the most solid diet, there are a handful of nutrients especially important during pregnancy.
-All pregnant women need more iron and folic acid.
-There are so many prenatal vitamins on the market, how do you go about choosing a quality one with everything you need?
-One huge criteria for me was finding a prenatal with only the most active or absorbable forms of nutrients.
-For example, folic acid as 5-Methyltetrahydrofolate or folinic acid, vitamin B6 as Pyridoxal 5’-Phosphate, and vitamin B12 as Methylcobalamin.
+There are so many prenatals on the market, how do you go about choosing a quality one with everything you need?
+One huge criteria for me was finding a prenatal with only the most active or absorbable form of the nutrients.
+For example, look for folic acid as 5-Methyltetrahydrofolate or folinic acid, vitamin B6 as Pyridoxal 5’-Phosphate, and vitamin B12 as Methylcobalamin.
 The form of calcium matters too since the amount of calcium your intestines absorb during pregnancy doubles!
 Read more about pregnancy, calcium, and bone health.

 Perhaps the most important reason to take a prenatal is folic acid.
-In fact, all women of child-bearing age are strongly encouraged to take 400 mcg of folic acid every day, even if not planning or trying to conceive?
+In fact, all women of child-bearing age, even if not planning or trying to conceive, are strongly encouraged to take 400 mcg of folic acid every day.
 This is because folic acid is critical for preventing neural tube defects and folic acid works only if taken before getting pregnant and during the first month of pregnancy, often before a woman even knows she’s pregnant.
 There's also a link between taking folic acid in the first month of pregnancy and a decrease in infant's autism risk.

 Once pregnant, folic acid needs increase to 800 mcg per day.
 Again, look for the 5-Methyltetrahydrofolate or folinic acid form of folic acid.